nic-thompson/mnist-classifier/README.md

 ---

 Loss Function
-This project uses the sparse_categorical_crossentropy loss function, which is well-suited for multi-class classification problems
+This project uses sparse_categorical_crossentropy, which is ideal for multi-class classification tasks where labels are integers rather than one-hot encoded vectors.
+It measures how well the predicted probability distribution aligns with the true label.

+---

+💡 Future Enhancements
+ Predict digits from custom images

+ Image preprocessing pipeline

+ Convert to Keras .keras or SavedModel format

+ Web app using Flask or FastAPI

+ Deploy to HuggingFace Spaces or Streamlit

 ---